Online Certificate: Teaching English to Multilingual Students

 Program Overview

-College Writing Programs offers a certificate that can be earned by taking five of the following courses.
+College Writing Programs offers the Certificate that is earned by taking any five of the six courses listed below

 Teaching English to Multilingual Students - UC Berkeley Certificate

-Abigail Corcio, UC Berkeley alum, talks about the benefits of the certificate program.
+Abigail Corcio, UC Berkeley Class of 2025, talks about the benefits of the certificate program.

 Session A (May 25 - July 2, 2026)